Tuesday, November 18, 2008

 Language: Greek

-Purpose: Some people convinced some Galatian Christians they had to still obey the Mosaic Law.
+Purpose: Some people convinced some Galatian Christians they needed to continue to obey the Mosaic Law.

 Hunter Irvine